berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

 uint packHalf2x16 (vec2 v)           Returns an unsigned integer obtained by converting the
-                                     components of a two-component floating-point vector to the 16-bit floating-point representation found in the OpenGL Specification, and then packing these two 16- bit integers into a 32-bit unsigned integer.
+                                     components of a two-component floating-point vector to the 16-bit floating-point representation found in the OpenGL Specification, and then packing these two 16-bit integers into a 32-bit unsigned integer.
-                                     The first vector component specifies the 16 least- significant bits of the result; the second component specifies the 16 most-significant bits.
+                                     The first vector component specifies the 16 least-significant bits of the result; the second component specifies the 16 most-significant bits.